MikeBrandrsa/21270945/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-54-1.png) This is
-extremely useful as it reports on the behaviour of these returns and shows how the density of distribution changes with the change in pairs
+extremely useful as it reports on the behaviour of these returns and shows how the density of distribution changes with the change in pairs.
+Most notably the US 10 year year shows significantly higher degrees of dispersion and clearly follows a different distribution process to the other three indices.

 # Question 6: Portfolio Construction

-In this question we construct a global balanced index fund portfolio using a mix of traded global indices that we load below. type of optimzer tells us by constraints so wont be max mean eg. before the optimsations considerations - look at data and clean.
+In this question we construct a global balanced index fund portfolio using a mix of traded global indices that we load below.
+From the question I can already gain a clear understanding of the type of optimiser that will be preferred from a subjective perspective.
+What I mean by this is that The constraints are structured in a way that suggest a more moderate wealth preserving type portfolio need be constructed.As I’ve spent some time trying to build optimisers by hand in preparation for this question I’ve come across a helpful package but I feel does the best job of allowing for very flexible constraints.For this reason I load the data in and open the portfolio analytics package.
+Before integrating it straight in I clean the data as normal.

 ``` r
 Q6MAA <- read_rds("data/MAA.rds")
 Q6msci <- read_rds("data/msci.rds") %>%
   filter(Name %in% c("MSCI_ACWI", "MSCI_USA", "MSCI_RE", "MSCI_Jap"))
 ```

+For easeability in the constraints section of the optimisation procedure I’ve proceeded to rename the indices so that the object orientated group-by constraints are easily carried out.

 ``` r
 Q6MAAwide <- Q6MAA %>% select(date, Ticker, Price) %>% spread(Ticker, Price)